 Here, Solomon plays the part of devil's advocate to show us how he wants us to walk in the middle of the road.
 He tells of how he has seen those who serve God die young while those who do not live many years on this earth.
 He basically says that you can live a longer life if you don't offend anyone with your righteousness (walk in the middle of the road).
 You won't make any enemies to plot against you and everyone will get along.
 He goes on to say that the devil does not want us to be overly wicked and we might ask ourselves: "Why?"
 The answer is that, deep down inside all of us, God has placed a conscious and even the most vilest of offenders has a line of morality that they will not cross.
 The devil does not want us to get to that point because he knows that, if we do, we will see the need for a Savior.
 Solomon goes on to show us how people will twist the Word of God in an attempt to get us to accept this compromise.
 Today, there are efforts (even within the body of Christ) to get us to compromise (walk in the middle of the road) and they even go so far as to say that there are many paths to a right relationship with God.
 Although this sounds good, it is a lie that is being used to set many people up for destruction.

-Wisdom makes one wise man more powerful than ten rulers in a city.
+To a wise man wisdom is better protection than ten rulers in a city.

 Throughout the Bible, the number ten speaks of the completion of the earthly cycle of things.
 Here, Solomon tells us that a wise man has more strength than all of the earthly governments.
 This is a sharp contrast to what he was saying about going along with the ways of this world.
 The devil will tell you that it is better to "go with the flow" and "you can't change anything" but God gives us the wisdom to know that, through Him, we can!
 An example for Americans today is the so-called Obamacare health legislation.
 Governments are telling us that we must look to them and their programs for our physical well being.
 The wise man (mature man of God) will realize that Jesus is the Great Physician.
 As Christians, we can look to Jesus for the treatment and healing of our illnesses and in fact He can and does cure things that the medical doctors cannot and He does it for free.